kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/guide-logging-for-kalm.md

 ```

-Open [http://localhost:3000](http://localhost:3000/login) in browser, and go to explore page.
-You can use label to filter logs you want.
+Open [http://localhost:3000](http://localhost:3000/login) in your browser, and go to the explore page.
+You can use labels to filter logs you want.
 The query language here is called [LogQL](https://github.com/grafana/loki/blob/v1.5.0/docs/logql.md).

-Let's view grafana log for demo by visiting [this link](http://localhost:3000/explore?orgId=1&left=[%22now-1h%22,%22now%22,%22Loki%22,{%22expr%22:%22{job=\%22loki/grafana\%22}%22},{%22mode%22:%22Logs%22},{%22ui%22:[true,true,true,%22none%22]}]).
+Let's view grafana log by visiting [this link](http://localhost:3000/explore?orgId=1&left=[%22now-1h%22,%22now%22,%22Loki%22,{%22expr%22:%22{job=\%22loki/grafana\%22}%22},{%22mode%22:%22Logs%22},{%22ui%22:[true,true,true,%22none%22]}]).

 :::note
-Don't worry about the permission.
-As long as you don't give it a route, it will be only accessible locally with port-forward.
-External access with permissions is under development.
+Don't worry about the permissions.
+As long as you don't give it a route, it will be only accessible locally with port-forwarding.
+External access with permissions is currently under development.
 :::

 ![guide-logging-for-kalm3.png](assets/guide-logging-for-kalm3.png)